Coder-RD/SQL-Challenge/README.md

 4. 🔗 Understand relationships between tables
 5. 🔄 Identify matching and related records
 6. ✍️ Write the SQL query
-7. 🧪 Test the query on HackerRank
+7. 🧪 Test the query on HackerRank or CodeChef
 8. 🔍 Understand the result
 9. 🛠️ Debug errors when required
 10. 📊 Analyze the data and query logic